CompSciOrBust/N-Xplorer/README.md

 Up / Down buttons to move up and down the list

+Left button quickly jump up through the list

+Right button quick jump down through the list

 A to open a file / folder

-Plus / Y to open and close the sub menu
+Y to open and close the sub menu

+Plus to quick exit

 ### Text Editor